 Peter is a consultant to the corporate finance practice of PricewaterhouseCoopers.
 He has extensive international experience, having led a World Bank project in Tanzania and advised clients in the Middle East and across south-east Asia, where he lived for several years.
 He previously sat on the Board of Directors of a listed company and currently sits on the Council of the Society of Share and Business Valuers.

 Patricia Croll (Vice Chair)

-Patricia has twenty-one years’ experience as a senior international development executive and manager operating at a strategic level in the voluntary sector.
+Patricia has 21 years’ experience as a senior international development executive and manager operating at a strategic level in the voluntary sector.
 As Director of External Relations and Resource Development at Marie Stopes International (MSI), she built from scratch the External Relations and Resource Mobilisation team, evolving the structure, systems, procedures and setting strategy.
 Her work on Public Affairs, Media and Parliamentary Advocacy, Publications Production aimed at both positioning MSI as the leading agency in its field and building awareness of a range of complex issues among a variety of audiences.
 Prior to working at MSI Patricia had many years experience in education, counselling and training.
 Patricia also serves on the Board of Pupil Parent Partnership, which works with young people and their families in West London.

 Meera has five years’ experience in various roles in finance under the NGO sector particularly in sexual, reproductive and maternal health.
 She has been heavily involved in producing statutory reports, monthly reporting and has more recently been a regional finance advisor in ensuring there is compliance to accounting policies and understanding of the SORP.
 Prior to this she has had 5 years working in the social housing sector where she was specialized in Capital and component accounting.